 …are associated with higher self-esteem, better performance in school, and fewer negative outcomes such as depression or drug use in children and teenagers.

 The Northern Colorado Children’s Festival focuses public attention on the needs of Weld County’s young children and their families, and recognizes the early childhood programs and services available in the community.
-With the help of many community agencies, this event highlights children as the building blocks for our community’s future and helps ensure their healthy development.
+With the help of many other organizations, this event highlights children as the building blocks for our community’s future.